nicolasdao/google-cloud-bigquery/README.md

 }
 ```

 This object is guaranteed to comply to the schema.
-This will guarantee that all the data is inserted.
+This will guarantee that all the data are inserted.

-> Notice the usage of the `bigQuery.job.get` to check the status of the job.
-The signature of that api is as follow:
->	`bigQuery.job.get({ projectId: 'your-project-id', location: 'asia-northeast1', jobId: 'a-job-id' })`

-### Avoiding Network Errors
+## Avoiding Network Errors

 Networks errors (e.g. socket hang up, connect ECONNREFUSED) are a fact of life.
 To deal with those undeterministic errors, this library uses a simple exponential back off retry strategy, which will reprocess your read or write request for 10 seconds by default.
 You can increase that retry period as follow: